ComicBook.com: History

 In 2007, Joe Blackmon and a business partner founded ComicBook.com as a comic book news site, and by 2010, it was co-owned by William King of Magellen Press.
 At this time, it had formed into its own website, posting news about comic books and other fields related to comics.
 In January 2014, 247Sports CEO Shannon Terry became the CEO of ComicBook.com, with Blackmon becoming the site's president.
 At that time, the site had eight full time staff, with several part-time writers.
 Terry relaunched the site in May 2014 with new features, such as message boards, polls, and a larger focus on social media.
-Jim Viscardi served as editor from 2015, with Sam Savage serving as CEO from 2016.
+Jim Viscardi served as editor from 2015, with Sam Savage as CEO from 2016.

 In April 2018, CBS Interactive (which later became part of Paramount Global) acquired ComicBook.com as well as PopCulture.com.
 Following the acquisition, Savage left as CEO.
 In April 2024, Viscardi left ComicBook.com to become VP of Business Development at Image Comics, with the site then being led by assistant managing editor Joe Schmidt.
 In August 2024, Paramount Global sold ComicBook.com and PopCulture.com to Savage's digital media operator, Savage Ventures, as part of its plan to divest assets and achieve $500 million in cost savings.
 At that time, both ComicBook.com and PopCulture.com employed over 40 people.
 While no layoffs or leadership changes were initially expected, following the acquisition, several employees were let go from the company including Schmidt.
 The next month, Ben Kendrick was revealed to have joined Savage Ventures and was hired as the editorial director of ComicBook.com, after previously working at Static Media, and prior to that Screen Rant, Comic Book Resources, and Collider.